Partner | Head of Growth and Innovation

-Sylvia is fueled by the conviction that sustainable impact is found at the intersection of innovation, access to capital, and the successful execution of strategic partnerships.
+Sylvia (she/her) is fueled by the conviction that sustainable impact is found at the intersection of innovation, access to capital, and the successful execution of strategic partnerships.
 By training, she is a human rights lawyer and international legal policy expert with over 15 years of experience in rights-based advocacy, community leadership, and strategic planning.
 Born and raised in Toronto, Canada, she has always worked in advocating for the empowerment of communities, particularly the underserved and those considered to be ‘voiceless’.

 From 2016‒2018, Sylvia led the Orange County, California, office of Asian Americans Advancing Justice — the nation’s largest civil rights organization advocating on behalf of Asian American, Native Hawaiian, and Pacific Islander communities — where she more than tripled the operating budget.
 She then began to more actively explore disruptive models of philanthropy that integrate fund development as a tool for advocacy.
 In collaboration with a founding advisory board, she successfully launched the first National Asian American Community Foundation in 2019, now known as Asian American Futures, with a powerful vision of harnessing the power of collective philanthropy.
 She facilitated and cultivated diverse groups of funders and key stakeholders, which led to highly successful fund development efforts, and executed strategic initiatives focused on engaging young entrepreneurs and ‘next gen’ philanthropists.